-The operation of options and index futures began, as well as the operation of Forwards of Stock Market instruments.
+The operation of options and index futures was encouraged, as well as the operation of forwards of stock market instruments, which showed an important increase in 2020.

-The total amount traded in 2019 in BMV was of \$16,009 million pesos, which represented an increase of 18.1% compared to 2018.
-The volume operated was of 602 million shares, which represented an increase of 13.5% compared to 2018.
+The total amount operated in 2020 amounted to \$87,584 million pesos, which represents an increase of 7% compared to 2019.
+The number of operations carried out in 2020 amounted to 1,214,576, which represents an increase of 166% compared to the previous year.